JonKing93/pfdf/docs/guide/rasters/preprocess.rst

 ---------
 Use the :ref:`reproject <pfdf.raster.Raster.reproject>` method to reproject a *Raster* to the same CRS and transform of another (template) *Raster*::

+    # The CRS of the DEM is 26911
     >>> dem = Raster('dem.tif')
     >>> print(dem.CRS)
     EPSG:26911

+    # The CRS of the dNBR is 4326
     >>> dnbr = Raster('dnbr.tif')
     >>> print(dnbr.CRS)
     EPSG:4326

+    # Reprojects the dNBR to 26911
     >>> dnbr.reproject(template=dem)
     >>> print(dnbr.CRS)
     EPSG:26911

 By default, this method will use nearest-neighbor interpolation to reproject the raster.
 Use the ``resampling`` option to select a different algorithm::

+    # Uses bilinear resampling
     >>> dnbr.reproject(template=dem, resampling='bilinear')

 See the :ref:`reproject API <pfdf.raster.Raster.reproject>` for a complete list of supported algorithms.